ethanluoyc/lxm3/examples/jax_gpu/README.md

 # Basic example
-This example shows how to launch python programs in JAX with lxm3.
+This example shows how to launch python programs in JAX (with GPU acceleration) using lxm3.

 ## 1. Prerequisites
+This section walks through the steps for setting up Singularity, which is the preferred way of running jobs created by lxm3.

+This section is not specific to lxm3: you can use the same steps to set up Singularity for other projects.

 ### 1.1 Install Singularity
 The example uses a Singularity container for installing all dependencies.
 You can install SingularityCE by following the [official documentaion](https://docs.sylabs.io/guides/latest/user-guide/).
 There is a simple installation script for Ubuntu in the [docs](../../docs/install-singularity.sh) folder.